bbvcs/hrv_preprocessor/README.md

 Example outputs from Subject "A01" are available in the "*out*" directory of this repository, as well as an example plot (produced using *pyplot*) of the Frequency Domain LF/HF Ratio of this subject.
 All of these are produced by running the default *example_usage/py* script.

+### Issues
+- If you get a 'Python may not be configured for tkinter" error, see https://stackoverflow.com/questions/5459444/tkinter-python-may-not-be-configured-for-tk.
+	- To fix on macOS, you can run 'brew install python-tk'
+- Errors related to the 'dtw()' function call may be caused by having both 'dtw' and 'dtw-python' libraries installed on your system.
+This code uses only the 'python-dtw' library, but both are imported as 'dtw' - uninstalling the 'dtw' library may help.
+You can see globally installed Python libraries using 'pip freeze'.
+- On segments less than/equal to 5 min in length, you will get a warning when pyHRV attempts to calculate SDANN, as this requires longer segmebnts (24h recommended?).
+You can safely ignore this.
+- You will get warnings regarding the TINN calculation.
+This doesn't appear to work in pyHRV currently.
+You can safely ignore this - TINN metrics are removed from the output dataframe.

 ### Setup and Running